wigglememore/AdventOfCode/README.md

 # advent_of_code

-Python solutions to the advent of code challenge, trying to do it using only the built in python library, we'll see how it goes.
+Solutions to the advent of code challenge.
 Occasionally pretty but always terribly commented.